In this article:

 - Examples of advanced searches

-- Examples of multiple search queries
+- Examples of layered search queries

 - Filtering using Scripts